stepicker/Clicky-Game/README.md

 # MotoGP Clicky Game

-First assignment using React at the Penn Coding Bootcamp!
+First assignment using React at the Penn Coding Bootcamp

 ## How It Works